 Overall, net position increased \$91.0 million during fiscal year 2020.
 The various lending programs and investments within the Authority's business segments generated the change in net position.
-The business segment contributions for fiscal year 2020 are as follows: \$61.2 million in Single Family bond resolutions, \$12.3 million in Multifamily Bond and Housing Revenue bond resolutions, \$17.1 million in the General Fund (including subsidiary change in net position) and \$454,000 in State of Wisconsin Programs.
+The business segment contributions for fiscal year 2020 are as follows: \$61.2 million in Single Family bond resolutions, \$12.3 million in Multifamily Bond and Housing Revenue bond resolutions, \$17.1 million in the General Fund (including subsidiary change in net position) and \$454,000 in State of Wisconsin Programs

-Statements of Net Position - Comparative Fiscal Year 2019
+Statements of Revenues, Expenses and Change in Net Position - Comparative Fiscal Year 2021